losttype/blog.losttype.com/src/2012-06-15-fonts-in-use-luckys-doughnuts.md

 ---
-title: 'Fonts in Use: Lucky&#8217;s Doughnuts'
+title: 'Fonts in Use: Lucky’s Doughnuts'
 author: rileycran

 permalink: /2012/06/15/fonts-in-use-luckys-doughnuts/